 The majority of Alex’s instructions in cases concerning P’s property and affairs are advisory and/or do not lead to reported judgments.
 Exceptions include SBC v PBA and Others EWHC 2580 (Fam) COPLR Con Vol 1095, in which the Court considered again the statutory test for the appointment of both property and affairs and health and welfare deputies and gave guidance as to the status of the Code of Practice.
 Alex is a Member of the Society of Trust and Estate Practitioners.

 Alex writes extensively on the MCA 2005.
-In addition to the cross-border book noted above, he edited and co-wrote the Court of Protection Handbook (2nd edition, Legal Action Group 2017); is the editor of the fourth edition of the BMA/Law Society Guide to the Assessment of Mental Capacity (BMA/Law Society, 2015);; and also writes/has written chapters in Jordan’s annual Court of Protection Practice textbook and the third edition of Mental Capacity Act Law and Practice (Jordans, 2015).
+In addition to the cross-border book noted above, he edited and co-wrote the Court of Protection Handbook (2nd edition, Legal Action Group 2017); is the editor of the fourth edition of the BMA/Law Society Guide to the Assessment of Mental Capacity (BMA/Law Society, 2015); and also writes/has written chapters in Jordan’s annual Court of Protection Practice textbook and the third edition of Mental Capacity Act Law and Practice (Jordans, 2015).
 He is co-editor, together with Victoria Butler-Cole, of the authoritative Court of Protection Law Reports series published by Jordans.
-Together with Victoria Butler-Cole, Neil Allen, Annabel Lee, Anna Bicarregui and Simon Edwards he produces the monthly 39 Essex Chambers Mental Capacity Law Newsletters that are widely acknowledged as one of the most authoritative sources for cases determined before the Court of Protection, being described as a “bible” for solicitors in the field in Chambers & Partners 2013.
+Together with Victoria Butler-Cole, Neil Allen, Annabel Lee, Anna Bicarregui, Nicola Kohn and Simon Edwards he produces the monthly 39 Essex Chambers Mental Capacity Reports that are widely acknowledged as one of the most authoritative sources for cases determined before the Court of Protection, being described as a “bible” for solicitors in the field in Chambers & Partners 2013.

 Alex has also prepared two guidance documents for the Department of Health on matters related to the Mental Capacity Act: “Acting as a Litigation Friend in the Court of Protection” (2014) (sole author); “Deprivation of Liberty: a Practical Guide” (Law Society, 2015, editor and co-author).